GrimReaperG/exercises/full-stack.md

  - `POST /mailbox`: Create a random email address.
  - `POST /mailbox/{email address}`: Send a message to a specific email address at the service.
  - `GET /mailbox/{email address}`: Retrieve an index of messages received at a particular email address, including sender, subject, and id, in recency order.
+Support cursor-based pagination through the index.
  - `GET /message/{message id}`: Retrieve a specific message by id.

 Whether email addresses need to be explicitly created in order to receive messages is up to you.